 Fragment-ID (1 octet): Indicates the fragment number of the current message.
-This applies only to the reply messages.
+This applies only to reply messages; in request messages it must be set to zero on transmission and ignored on receipt.
 F flag defined below MUST be set with the final message whether it is the last fragment of the fragmented message or only message of the reply.
-Section 13. below provide more details.
+Section 13. below provides more details on OAM Message fragmentation.

-Return Code (1 Octet): Set to zero on requests.
+Return Code (1 octet): Set to zero on requests.
 Set to an appropriate value in response messages.